Olympics-Storm remains threat, bringing rain as it lurks off coast | Science-Environment

 Olympics-Storm remains threat, bringing rain as it lurks off coast

-A storm off Japan's east coast remained a threat to the Tokyo Olympics on Tuesday, despite not battering the host city with devastating winds and rain as initially feared.
+A storm off Japan's east coast disrupted some events at the Tokyo Olympics on Tuesday but spared the host city the devastating winds and rain that were initially feared.
 Wind and rain sweeping Tokyo Bay delayed the start of the women's triathlon https://www.reuters.com/lifestyle/sports/oympics-triathlon-duffy-wins-womens-gold-2021-07-26 early in the morning, before Flora Duffy snagged Bermuda’s first-ever Olympic gold medal.

-A storm off Japan's east coast remained a threat to the Tokyo Olympics on Tuesday, despite not battering the host city with devastating winds and rain as initially feared.
+A storm off Japan's east coast disrupted some events at the Tokyo Olympics on Tuesday but spared the host city the devastating winds and rain that were initially feared.

-Wind and rain sweeping Tokyo Bay delayed the start of the women's triathlon https://www.reuters.com/lifestyle/sports/oympics-triathlon-duffy-wins-womens-gold-2021-07-26 early in the morning, before Flora Duffy snagged Bermuda’s first-ever Olympic gold medal.
-The bronze-medal softball game was set to go ahead in the afternoon in Yokohama, just south of Tokyo, under steady drizzle and the strongest gusts of the tournament.
-The gold-medal game between Japan and the United States was scheduled for 8 p.m.
-(1100 GMT), with clouds and intermittent rain forecast through the day.
+Wind and rain sweeping Tokyo Bay delayed the start of the women's triathlon https://www.reuters.com/lifestyle/sports/oympics-triathlon-duffy-wins-womens-gold-2021-07-26 early in the morning before Flora Duffy snagged Bermuda's first-ever Olympic gold medal.
+Sun emerged just after Canada beat Mexico https://www.reuters.com/lifestyle/sports/softball-canada-win-bronze-by-beating-mexico-3-2-2021-07-27 for the softball bronze, playing through a steady drizzle and the strongest gusts of the tournament in Yokohama, just south of Tokyo.
+Technicians had removed the two dozen outdoor television monitors used to watch replays, and ushers handed out ponchos to media and officials in the spectator-less stadium.

-For surfers, however, the weather proved a boon, prompting organisers to move the surfing https://www.reuters.com/article/olympics-2020-weather-idCNL8N2P223Z medal events a day earlier than scheduled to take advantage of the waves.
-Japan's hot, wet and unstable summer weather patterns https://www.reuters.com/lifestyle/sports/tokyo-braces-storm-snarls-schedules-after-withering-heat-2021-07-25 have been a persistent concern for the Games, which opened on Friday, compounding difficulties for an Olympics being held under a COVID-19 state of emergency.
+Surfing organizers moved the semifinals and finals to Tuesday from Wednesday to take advantage of larger waves spurred by the storm, but conditions were far from ideal.
+Strong winds created an unruly afternoon lineup that proved something of a leveler for competitors, contributing to some upset results https://www.reuters.com/lifestyle/sports/surfing-surfers-embrace-stormy-conditions-with-medals-up-grabs-2021-07-26.
+Japan's hot, wet and unstable summer weather patterns have been a persistent concern for the Games, which opened on Friday, compounding difficulties for an Olympics being held under a COVID-19 state of emergency.

 Overall, athletes could welcome a slight respite from the extreme heat that had earlier caused an Olympic archer to collapse.
 Tuesday's forecast high temperature was 30 degrees Celsius (86 degrees Fahrenheit), below recent highs of 35 degrees Celsius (95 degrees Fahrenheit) The Japanese army said it was monitoring the situation, ready to deploy its FAST-force disaster troops if needed.
 South of Tokyo, the authorities were warning residents to prepare for more heavy rain after 21 people died in mudslides from torrential rains early this month.